Council on Aging's 2018 Forum on Aging and Annual Meeting & Awards presented by Global Meals

 *Any continuing education activity that has been approved by Ohio Board of Social Workers is accepted by the Ohio Board of Nursing for all nurses in the State of Ohio.

-The awards ceremony will recognize caregivers, volunteers and professionals in the field of aging who work to make life better for older adults and people with disabilites.
+The awards ceremony will recognize caregivers, volunteers and professionals in the fields of aging and disability services who work to make life better for older adults and people with disabilites.
 Awards will be presented in the following categories: Outstanding Professional in Aging; Outstanding Direct Service Provider; and Outstanding Caregiver.

 11:45 a.m.
 Lunch